 When you live in New York City, rugged nature can seem worlds away, far removed from the hustle of daily life.
-It’s easy to forget that so many great hikes and other cultural institutions also reside just beyond the city limits, easily accessible by train (or, if you’re feeling fancy, a rental car).
-Below, we spotlight five beautiful upstate New York day trips from New York City that are always worth the trip.
-(Better still, each of these day trips from NYC is easily accessible by train.)
+It’s easy to forget that so many great hikes and cultural institutions also reside just beyond the city limits, easily accessible by train (or, if you’re feeling fancy, a rental car).
+Below, we spotlight six beautiful upstate New York day trips from NYC that are always worth making.

 If you’ve never explored beyond the city but want to, these are just the adventures for you.

-Below are five of our favorite upstate New York destinations to visit as a day trip from NYC (ideal for spring and summer months).
-They are all close to the city, but feel worlds apart– and that’s part of the magic.
+Below, we highlight our favorite upstate New York destinations to visit as a day trip from NYC (ideal for spring and summer months).
+They are all close to the city, but feel worlds away– and that’s part of the magic.
 Bookmark this list for easy reference later!
 They should all be part of your New York bucket list.

 Storm King Art Center (Beautiful, Pastoral, Art-Lovers Paradise)

 Storm King Art Center is a gorgeous 500-acre outdoor sculpture park located in New Windsor, New York, just a short drive from the Beacon Station train stop on MetroNorth.
-(Most people take an Uber, Lyft, or Taxi from the train station to the grounds.
+Most people take an Uber, Lyft, or Taxi from the train station to the grounds.

-Storm King is a beloved upstate New York day trip adored by NYC art buffs and nature lovers, alike.
-Its Hudson Valley location is an international epicenter of culture and ecological conservation, as the art center devotes hundreds of staff hours to stewarding the hills, native meadows, woodlands, and forests of the surrounding ecosystem, in addition to curating the art.
+As a result, Storm King is a beloved upstate New York institution adored by NYC art buffs and nature lovers, alike.
+Its Hudson Valley location is an international epicenter of culture and ecological conservation, as the art center devotes countless staff hours to stewarding the hills, native meadows, woodlands, and forests of the surrounding ecosystem, in addition to curating the art.

 Go on a spring day (ideally in May or early June,) and you will be blown away by Storm King’s lush scenery.
 The unique combination of forested wetlands and leafy allées comprises over 350 trees– among which the landscape has played host to large-scale works from Alexander Calder, Andy Goldsworthy, Zhang Huan, Mark di Suvero, Sol LeWitt, Maya Lin, and Ursula von Rydingsvard, among many others.

 A Beautiful Outdoor Escape